Introduction

 Staking & Economic Security

 The Staking & Economic Security layer is the foundation for the network’s operational reliability and incentive alignment.
-While Zero-Knowledge proofs provide the mathematical guarantee of correctness, this layer provides the economic framework that ensures the prover marketplace remains active, responsive, and highly available.
+While zero-knowledge proofs provide the mathematical guarantee of correctness, this layer creates the economic framework that ensures the prover marketplace remains active, responsive, and highly available.

 The Role of Capital in the Protocol